ShaniHalali/Card_War_game_IOS/README.md

-# 🃏 Card War Game – iOS App
+# Card War Game – iOS App

-Welcome to **Card Game**, an iOS application developed using Swift and UIKit, where players engage in a fast-paced battle of cards.
+Welcome to **Card War**, an iOS application developed using Swift and UIKit, where players engage in a fast-paced battle of cards.
 The game includes custom graphics, a scoring system, and a user-friendly experience built with the MVC design pattern.
 - Watch it now !
   [Full Game Record](https://www.youtube.com/watch?v=rat8DN_isas)